laurengarcia/url-metadata/README.md

 ### Returns
 Returns a promise resolved with an object.
 Note that the `url` field returned will be the last hop in the request chain.
 If you pass in a url from a url shortener you'll get back the final destination as the `url`.

-The returned `metadata` object consists of key/value pairs that are all strings, with a few exceptions:
+The returned `metadata` object consists of key/value pairs as strings, with a few exceptions:
-- `favicons` returns an array of objects containing key/value pairs (strings)
+- `favicons` is an array of objects containing key/value pairs of strings
-- `jsonld` returns an array of objects
+- `jsonld` is an array of objects
 - all meta tags that begin with `citation_` (ex: `citation_author`) return with keys as strings and values that are an array of strings to conform to the [Google Scholar spec](https://www.google.com/intl/en/scholar/inclusion.html#indexing) which allows for multiple citation meta tags with different content values.
 So if the html contains:
 ```
 <meta name="citation_author" content="Arlitsch, Kenning">
 <meta name="citation_author" content="OBrien, Patrick">
 ```
-... this module will return:
+... it will return as:
 ```
 'citation_author': ["Arlitsch, Kenning", "OBrien, Patrick"],
 ```
+- `responseHeaders` is an object containing key/value pairs of strings

 A basic template for the returned metadata object can be found in `lib/metadata-fields.js`.
 Any additional meta tags found on the page are appended as new fields to the object.